dmreslab/DM-res-lab/index.md

 # Introduction

-Real World Evidence (RWD) research on type 1 diabetes mellitus and type 2 diabetes mellitus.
-Espescially we are studying continuous glucose monitoring (CGM) data and claim data.
+Our mission is to integrate epidemiology, biostatistics, and public health to shape healthier lifestyle choices and contribute to a better future.
+We focus on type 1 diabetes through innovative studies in epidemiology and continuous glucose monitoring, aiming to improve diabetes prevention, management, and public health.

 {% include section.html %}